 Ah, February: the season of love.
 I've never been much of a Valentine's Day enthusiast myself, but don't dislike it either.
 I fall somewhere in the middle, likely not playing a leading role with my participation, but happy to join in the chorus.
 Traditionally, Dave and I have been known to exchange a thoughtful card and make a nice dinner together with some wine.
 Pretty standard.
 Nothing fancy, but quite enjoyable, nonetheless.
 That said, I respect and admire the couples that really go all out with grand romantic gestures and dinner at a 5-star restaurant.
-And honestly, with the year we’ve had, if it was an option, I might be more likely to jump on that train, pretty much ready to seize any opportunity to do something that feels social and special!
-But I digress...
+As a busy, working mom, a romantic dinner sounds like a pretty nice option right about now.

-1. Start by cutting the stem off a quart of strawberries in a v-shape
+1. Start by cutting the stem off of strawberries in a v-shape

-2. In a double boiler, pour about half a cup of dark or semi-sweet chocolate into a pot (I just used some dairy-free chocolate chips).
-Add about a teaspoon of coconut oil and heat over medium heat, stirring regularly.
+2. In a double boiler, pour chocolate chips into a pot (I just used some dairy-free chocolate chips).
+Add the coconut oil and heat over medium heat, stirring regularly.

 3. When the chocolate is melted and smooth, remove from heat and stir in half a teaspoon of vanilla.

 4. Put a toothpick in the end of each strawberry and dip the tops into the chocolate.
 Place on a cookie sheet lined with parchment paper or a silicone mat.
 Place in the fridge for 30 minutes to set.